facebook/create-react-app/README.md

 * React, JSX, and ES6 support.
 * Language extras beyond ES6 like the object spread operator.
 * A dev server that lints for common errors.
+* Jest test runner with support for component snapshot testing.
 * Import CSS and image files directly from JavaScript.
 * Autoprefixed CSS, so you don’t need `-webkit` or other prefixes.
 * A `build` script to bundle JS, CSS, and images for production, with sourcemaps.